kevinsuedmersen/neural_networks_from_scratch/theory/MLP_theory.md

 so the dimensions are conform.

-Then, the activation function is applied element-wise as usual
+Then, the activation function is applied as before and independent of training example
 $$
 \textbf{A}^l = f(\textbf{Z}^l),
 $$
-which is equal to
+which, in case of the sigmoid function is equal to
 $$
 \left[
 	\matrix{